patrickbower/website/src/content/project/dazn-audit-tool.md

 #### Introduction

-This is a Command Line Interface tool to fetch web pages, save them locally and analyse them using class name attributes to create 'component usage' statistics.
+This is a Command Line Interface tool to fetch web pages, save them locally, and analyse them using class name attributes to create 'component usage' statistics.

 #### Theory